Matrix Stacks - Demo 19

 |c d| * |g h| = |ce+dg cf+dh|

-But many times we need to hold onto a transformation stack (matrix), so that we can do something else now, and return to this context later, so we have a stack composed of matricies.
+But many times we need to hold onto a transformation stack (matrix), so that we can do something else now, and return to this context later, so we have a stack composed of matrices.

 This is what glPushMatrix, and glPopMatrix do.